georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 ## How to use it?

-We will now leave the safe shore of pretended rigor and simply jump into computation.
-We will do so with two simple examples, but first we will need:
+We now leave the safe shore of pretended rigor and jump into computation.
+We will do so with two simple examples, but first we need:

 > **The transfer principle**
 >